olotintemitope/LaraCrud/README.md

 - `--f[directory]` You can optionally pass it, if your model folder is not in app/Models.
 Otherwise, it will create or append the new file to the app/Models folder

+### Supported Field Types
+- This project supports all Laravel field types
+- The default field type is string.
+Therefore, you can hit the return key if you do not want to change the type.
+- For string and integer field type, you can also omit the length so that it will use the default length.